DEUS-AI/localbricks/SECURITY_UPDATE.md

 ### Moderate Priority Updates (Completed)
 - typing_extensions: Updated to 4.13.0
-- setuptools: Updated to 78.1.0
+- setuptools: Updated to 69.2.0 (downgraded from 78.1.0 for compatibility)
 - wheel: Updated to 0.43.0
 - pyarrow: Updated to 19.0.1
 - pyspark: Updated to 3.5.5